xiao0720/vim-config/README.md

 An awesome Vim config for development, slow roasted with a Ruby twist and a shot of web-dev.

-# Installation
+# Install & Configuration

+## Installing for the first time
+Assuming you already have vim installed, just run each of the following commands:
 ```bash
     git clone https://github.com/AdamWhittingham/vim-config.git ~/.vim
     ln -s ~/.vim/vimrc ~/.vimrc
     vim +:PluginInstall +:PluginClean +qall
 ```

-Should this not leave you with a nice working vim (certain versions are a bit iffy about the last line) then launch vim and run `:PluginInstall`
+Should this not leave you with a nice working vim (certain versions are a bit iffy about the last line) then launch vim and run `:PluginUpdate`

+If :PluginUpdate did work for you, you'll want to make updating easier by installing the auto-update hook.
+Simply run `~/vim/install-plugin-update-hook.sh`

-## Keeping up-to-date
+## Update
 1. Grab the latest version of the config

 ```bash